peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 However, the result is a tight coupling between the component and its children.
 For the component to control its children, they must expose the correct props.

 Here the component is saying “Give me the children and I'll slot them in somewhere.
-But make sure they implement _these_ props so I can set them".
+But make sure they implement _these_ props in case I need to set them".

 ```jsx
 import {render} from 'react-dom'